sindresorhus/grunt-concurrent/readme.md

 Type: `boolean`<br>
 Default: `false`

 You can optionally omit the indentation in the log output of your concurrent tasks by specifying the `omitLogIndentation` option.
-This can be useful for running tasks in parallel for a stdout parser which expect no indentation, e.g. TeamCity tests.
+This can be useful for running tasks in parallel for a stdout parser which expects no indentation, e.g. TeamCity tests.

 ## License